kentcdodds/old-kentcdodds.com/content/blog/how-to-implement-use-state-with-use-reducer/index.md

 const reducerFn = (prevState, dispatchArg) => newState
 ```

-With that, API, we can implement all the features of `useState`.
+With that, we can implement all the features of `useState`.

 ## The `useReducer`-based `useState` implementation